-Got a call the other day from a United States lawyer with a Chinese client who wanted to buy a very expensive house in that other lawyer’s big city.
-The lawyer’s Chinese client had said that Chinese law limited them to taking only $50,000 out of China and so this lawyer was calling me to see how they might take out a lot more than that.
+Got a call the other day from a United States lawyer with a Chinese client who wanted to buy a very expensive house.
+The lawyer’s Chinese client had said Chinese law limited him to taking only $50,000 out of China and so this lawyer was calling me to see how his client might take out a lot more than that.

-We get calls like this fairly often.
+We often get calls like this.
 Sometimes they are from lawyers with Chinese clients.
 Other times they are from expats or foreign companies that have built up a large stack of illegal earnings in China and want our help to get it out.

-To the foreigners, we offer to help figure out some basis for being able to claim that their money was acquired legally and to help work through the tax issues, all of which when done to the satisfaction of the Chinese authorities would free up their money (probably now greatly reduced) to leave.
-To the Chinese nationals, we suggest that they retain a Chinese licensed lawyer to assist them in securing Chinese government approval to be able to ship out more than $50,000.
+To the foreigners, we offer to help figure out some basis for being able to claim that their money was acquired legally and to help work through the China tax issues, all of which when done to the satisfaction of the Chinese authorities should free up their money (probably now greatly reduced due to taxes) to leave.
+To the Chinese nationals, we suggest they retain a Chinese licensed lawyer to assist them in securing Chinese government approval to be able to ship out more than $50,000.

-China Real Time Report recently ran a fascinating post, The Mechanics of Moving Cash Out of China, about criminal proceedings in Hong Kong against Yan Suiling, a Chinese national who had sent around USD$2 million to Hong Kong for investment.
+In The Mechanics of Moving Cash Out of China, the Wall Street Journal writes about criminal proceedings in Hong Kong against Yan Suiling, a Chinese national who sent around USD$2 million to Hong Kong for investment.
 Note that for these purposes (and just about all legal purposes involving businesses or individuals) Hong Kong is considered legally separate from the Mainland.
-The post notes how China’s capital control regulations forbid individuals from moving more than $50,000 out per year, but that’s “a rule that’s often evaded,” frequently by using Hong Kong.
-The post explains how Ms. Yan got her money into Hong Kong:
+The post notes how China’s capital control regulations forbid individuals from moving more than $50,000 out per year, but that’s “a rule that’s often evaded.”
+The article explains how Ms. Yan got her money into Hong Kong:

 She [Ms. Yan] inquired at her local mainland bank, Shenzhen City Commercial Bank, how to get the money out, according to evidence her lawyers presented at trial.
 Her banker, Ting Chi Ming, helped her with a number of transfers.
 He then referred her to his wife, Chu Kwan Kwan, identified in the Hong Kong court documents as “Madam Chu.”